sumnerevans/sumnerevans.com/content/posts/hackathons/how-to-win-a-hackathon/index.rst

 - Demos should follow a story arc like the classic "hero's journey".
 Who is the hero?
 Your app!
-Make sure to quickly present the problem, then *pow* your app solves all of your problems.
+Make sure to quickly present the problem, then *pow* your app solves all your problems.
 Then show them *how* it does so.
 This *how* part of the demo should take up the majority of the time.
 At the end, try and save time for a couple of sentences about the future of your app.

   Make sure you have your demo somewhat scripted (who will say what, etc.), but